West Kirk Groups

 This group is a contact point for and explores the need for pastoral care within the congregation and parish, supplementing and supporting the minister in visiting, as well as organising trips and social events.
 The main focus has been the elderly and housebound, where members of the group have initially started regularly visiting some of the congregation highlighted to them, but the committee is also receptive to all names forwarded by the minister and elders.
 The committee is also responsible for organising the availability of transport for services and social events.

-The worship group assist the minister in developing, extending and expanding the worship life of the Church.
+The group assist the minister in developing, extending and expanding the worship and mission life of the Church.
 In this respect, they are particularly involved in the short, informal services held monthly in local sheltered accommodation.